0xh/carter/README.md

 ## Introduction

-Thrust provides everything you need to create an embedded Shopify application.
+Thrust provides everything you need to create an embedded Shopify application with Laravel.
 Thrust allows you to focus on what makes your app unique.

 ## License